victorjonsson/PHP-Rocker/README.md

 ```

 **3) Edit config.php**.
 There's a lot of things you can configure if you want to but the database parameters is
 the only thing you probably must edit.
+If you want to support file storage you also need to
+edit 'application.files' => 'base' to the URL of your static files directory

 **4) Run install.php** in your console which will setup the database tables and create an admin user.
 You will be